rodo/tsung-tricks/README.md

 tsung-tricks
 ============

-Tsung tricks I wrote and use
+tricks and module to use with tsung.

 Modules
 =======